Google Calls for all Websites to move to SSL and HTTPS

-Only SSL certificates with extended validation will produce a green address bar.
+Only SSL certificates with Extended Validation(EV) will produce a green address bar.
 These certificates go through a process that verifies the organisation exists and is a legitimate business.

 SSL certificates with extended validation produce a green address bar, letting visitors know the site is secure.
 To get this type of certificate you must verify that your website is a legitimate business.

 There are multiple ways to do this.
-The simplest is to use our CSR/KEY generator which can be found on our order form.
-If you have access to the WebHostManager on your cPanel server, you can login, scroll down to the SSL/TLS section, and click the ‘Generate an SSL Certificate and Signing Request’.
+If you have access to the WebHostManager on your cPanel server, you can login, scroll down to the SSL/TLS section, and click the 'Generate an SSL Certificate and Signing Request'.
+Or let the

 Some certificates, such as the RapidSSl, can be issued in minutes.
 Others requiring more extensive validation may take some hours, or even a few days.